LennyDuan/Book/aws/aws-dev/lambda.md

 ## Lambda API

 A quick way to start with lambda APIs.
-Integrate with these AWS services via lambda and `aws-sdk` module
+Integrate with these AWS services via lambda and `aws-sdk` module.

+###### NOTICE: All Node Runtime is 8.1.0